 If you hover over the Level (mine is level 18 for French from the English language) it will tell you at the bottom how far you are from the next level.

-In this case I need 770 XP to get to the next level.
-Using that number, I can figure out what a realistic goal is to get to a Level 19.
-My end goal is to get to a Level 25, but for me it is easier to break up my goals by individual levels.
+In this case, I need 770 XP to get to the next level.
+Using that number, I can figure out what a realistic goal is to get to Level 19.
+My end goal is to get to Level 25, but for me, it is easier to break up my goals by individual levels.

 If I earn 100 XP a day, I can get to Level 19 in just 8 days!
 I’ll definitely need to use a few hacks to earn XP faster to get there, but it makes the goal seem closer and more attainable!